Maximizing Group Productivity and Efficiency

 McClelland Hall 214

-The Arizona Public Service Technical Classroom (APSTC) is a cutting edge workspace conducive to collaborative meetings, process and data modeling, research, and training.
+The Jay Nunamaker Collaborative Learning Classroom is a cutting edge workspace conducive to collaborative meetings, process and data modeling, research, and training.
 This laboratory houses 32 networked computers containing an assortment of collaborative and process modeling software to support group interaction.
 State of the art multimedia equipment includes three large rear projection screens allowing video and digital input, scannable whiteboards enabling the capture of significant information, a professionally designed adjustable lighting system to support various work tasks, and discernable acoustics to ensure vocal delivery.